PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-12 05:25:18
+Last updated: 2024-04-12 05:25:52
-Random Quote: Your heart's talking to you, Barney.
-Do you have the guts to listen to it? - Lily Aldrin
+Random Quote: Whoever the hell that is.
+But the Crystal Ship definitely travels. - Jesse Pinkman